George Enescu Philharmonic Orchestra: Founding and early years

-Founded on 7 May 1868 under the supervision of Eduard Wachman, the Romanian Philharmonic Society had as purpose the creation of a permanent symphonic orchestra in Bucharest.
+The Romanian Philharmonic Society was founded in 1868 under the supervision of Eduard Wachmann, with the purpose of creating a permanent symphony orchestra in Bucharest.
 Its first concert took place on 15 December of the same year.

-After the palace of the Romanian Athenaeum was built in 1888, the orchestra inaugurated that building with a concert on March 5, 1889, and the Athenaeum became the new home of the orchestra, as it has remained ever since.
+After the Romanian Athenaeum was built in 1888, the orchestra inaugurated the building with a concert on 5 March 1889, and the Athenaeum became its permanent home.

-Wachman, who conducted the first permanent orchestra until 1907, was followed by Dimitrie Dinicu (1868–1936), and himself was followed as the principal conductor, starting in 1920, by George Georgescu, a student of both Arthur Nikisch and George Enescu.
+Wachmann conducted the first permanent orchestra until 1907 and was followed by Dimitrie Dinicu.
+In 1920, George Georgescu, a student of Arthur Nikisch and George Enescu, became one of the orchestra's defining artistic leaders.